2K children alone: Trump’s self-inflicted domestic crisis

 WHAT DO DEMOCRATS HAVE TO DO WITH IT?

-Not much, except that they seem to be relishing in the bad optics this creates for Republicans in the upcoming midterm elections.
+Not much, except that they seem to be seizing on the issue to press Republicans to break from the president ahead of the midterm elections.

 Trump has repeatedly said Democrats are to blame and cited a “horrible law” that separates families.
 But no law mandates that parents must be separated from their children at the border, and it’s not a policy Democrats have pushed or can change alone as the minority in Congress.